-Students are expected to bring their completed Test Accommodation Form to DRS to schedule
+Students are expected to bring their completed Test Accommodation Record forms to

-their test a minimum of two (2) business days before the test.
+DRS to schedule their tests a minimum of two (2) business days before the tests.
+Test

-The student should complete Part I of the form and give to the faculty member to complete
+The student should complete Part I of the form and give it to the faculty member to

-Part II of the form (Sample Test Form).
+complete Part II of the form (Sample Test Form).
 Please note that this is a sample for viewing and cannot be used for testing.
-Official

-The fourth copy of the test accommodation request form is for the faculty member and
+The fourth or gold copy of the Test Accommodation Record form is for the faculty member

-helps to protect the security of the test instructions.
-We encourage professors to
+and helps to protect the security of the test instructions.
+We encourage professors

 Doing so will ensure that students are unable to change the instructions on the form